department-of-veterans-affairs/va.gov-team/products/health-care/digital-health-modernization/mhv-to-va.gov/medical-records/research/2023-04-usability-testing-round-1/research-plan.md

 **Research sessions**

-- Planned dates of research: May 9 - May 16, 2023
+- Planned dates of research: May 8 - June 1, 2023

 **Length of sessions**